McLean v. Arkansas

 McLean v.
 Arkansas Board of Education, 529 F. Supp.
 1255 (E.D.
 Ark.
 1982), was a 1981 legal case in the US state of Arkansas.

 A lawsuit was filed in the United States District Court for the Eastern District of Arkansas by various parents, religious groups and organizations, biologists, and others who argued that the Arkansas state law known as the Balanced Treatment for Creation-Science and Evolution-Science Act (Act 590), which mandated the teaching of "creation science" in Arkansas public schools, was unconstitutional because it violated the Establishment Clause of the First Amendment to the United States Constitution.

 Judge William Overton handed down a decision on January 5, 1982, giving a clear, specific definition of science as a basis for ruling that creation science is religion and is simply not science.
 The ruling was not binding on schools outside the Eastern District of Arkansas but had considerable influence on subsequent rulings on the teaching of creationism.

 Arkansas did not appeal the decision and it was not until the 1987 case of Edwards v.
 Aguillard, which dealt with a similar law passed by the State of Louisiana, that teaching "creation science" was ruled unconstitutional by the Supreme Court, making that determination applicable nationwide.

 Act 590 had been put forward by a Christian fundamentalist on the basis of a request from the Greater Little Rock Evangelical Fellowship for the introduction of legislation based on a "model act" prepared using material from the Institute for Creation Research.
 It was opposed by many religious organizations and other groups.

 Parties

+Judge William Overton oversaw the case as the sitting Judge for the U.S. District Court for the Eastern District of Arkansas.
+He received his undergraduate degree from the University of Arkansas in 1961 and completed his LL.B (Bachelor of Laws) from the University of Arkansas School of Law in 1964.
+He operated a private practice in Little Rock, Arkansas from 1964-1979 before he was nominated for his judgeship by Jimmy Carter on March 7, 1979, to a new seat authorized by 92 Stat.
+1629.
+He was confirmed by the Senate on May 10, 1979.